todiadiyatmo/wp-ffpc/readme.txt

 == Frequently Asked Questions ==

-= Known bugs =

-1. '%3C' character on home page load
-**Description**: When the page address is entered by hand, it gets redirected to `page.address/%3C`.
-**Solution**: only occurs with memcached, the reason is yet unknown.
-The bug has emerged once for me as well, setting up everything and restarting the memcached server solved it.

-2. random-like characters instead of page
-***SOLVED, description below is outdated*** **Description**: when nginx is used with memcached, characters like `xœí}ksÛ8²èg»`  shows up instead of the page.
-**Solution**: this is the zlib compression of the page text.
-If PHP uses Memcached (with the 'd' at the ending), the compression cannot be turned off (it should, but it does not) and nginx is unable to read out the entries.
-Please use only the Memcache extension.
-You also need to select it on the settings site, this is because some hosts may provide both PHP extensions.

 = How to install memcache PHP extension? =
+On most of the distributions, php5-memcached or php5-mecache is available as package.
-You need to have PECL on your machine.
-If it's ready, type `pecl install memcache` as root.
+You can use PECL alternatively: `pecl install memcached`.
-Some additional libraries can also be needed, but that varies by linux distributions.

 = How to use the plugin on Amazon Linux? =
 You have to remove the default yum package, named `php-pecl-memcache` and install `Memcache` with PECL.

 == Changelog ==

+= 0.4.3 =
+2013.03.03

+* long-running %3C bug fixed by the help of Mark Costlow <cheeks@swcp.com>, many thanks for it.
+It was cause by a bad check in the default values set-up: is_numeric applies for string numbers as well, which was unknown to me, and cause some of the values to be 0 where they should have been something different.

 = 0.4.2 =
-2012.11.30
+2012.12.07

-* added sync protocoll option: replace all http->https or https->http depending on request protocol
+* added optional sync protocoll option: replace all http->https or https->http depending on request protocol
 * binary mode is working correctly with memcached extension
-*
+* added warning message for memcache extension in binary mode

 KNOWN ISSUES